Antoine-CLEMENT/OBD-database-presentation/README.md

 To run our benchmark tests to compare redis and psql, you just need to execute `benchmark.py`.

-This will populate the databases with the recordings from netflix databases, and execute stress on them
+This will populate the databases with the recordings from netflix databases, and execute stress on them.